City-of-Helsinki/mlops-template/README.md

 For general coding best practices, refer to [dev.hel.fi](https://dev.hel.fi/) where applicable.

-In addition to those, the template follows four fundamental principles:
+In addition to those, the template follows four fundamental principles.
+Remember, none of these are strict and you are free to deviate for achieving the best results for you.

+##  Four Principles of the Template

 ### 1. Exploratory Programming

 We want to keep our code, documentation and results together, seamlessly.
 That's why we use jypyter notebooks as the core of our development.

+Actually, even this page was generated from a notebook!

 The notebooks are enhanced `nbdev` to export code to modules, create doc pages, run tests, handle notebook version control etc.
 In addition, the notebooks can be parameterized with `papermill` and piped with `snakemake` for automated use.